February 18, 2020

 Choosing an eLearning authoring tool can sometimes feel like an effort even bigger than actually creating a course, however it is the key driver of eLearning development.

-Making an authoring tool comparison isn’t as easy as it sounds because it’s not only about the technical feature set of a tool, but also about how it will fit into your workflow, and suite the type of content that you want to create.
+Making an elearning authoring tools comparison isn’t as easy as it sounds because it’s not only about the technical feature set of a tool, but also about how it will fit into your workflow, and suite the type of content that you want to create.

 The ideal authoring tool allows you to focus on creating great learning content without having to worry about technical issues, but it’s flexible enough to make your vision of learning course development a reality.

-In this article, we will take a close look at some of the things you need to consider when selecting an authoring tool for eLearning development.
+In this article, we will take a close look at some of the things you need to consider when selecting a content authoring tool for eLearning development.

 Many eLearning development tools and platforms are now trying to optimize for mobile output in one way or another.
 However, this is not the same thing as the mobile learning experience having parity with its desktop counterpart.